CodeLifter-sys/rapidclip-generator/README.md

 # **RapidClip**

 **RapidClip** is an ongoing project aimed at automating the creation of short videos, ideal for platforms like YouTube Shorts, Instagram Reels, TikTok, and Kwai.
-The goal is to enable the system to generate complete videos from a provided topic, combining narration, background music, dynamic images, visual effects, synchronized subtitles, and detailed process logging.
+The goal is to enable the system to generate complete videos from a provided topic, combining narration, background music, dynamic images, visual effects, synchronized subtitles, detailed process logging, and final video assembly with animated transitions.

 🇧🇷 For a Portuguese version of this README, see [README.pt-br.md](README.pt-br.md).